SpaceShipChase/SpaceShipChase.github.io/AsperaHighSpeedTransfer/Aspera_High_Speed_Transfer_Server_Fast_Install_Guide_CentOS7_AWS.md

 There are some differences between CentOS and most
 AWS linux images, like firewall and users, but the important commands are the same.

-## Step 1 - Installer and License
+## Step 1 - Installer and License.
 Obtain the Aspera High Speed Transfer Server (HSTS) installer and license from your IBM account or from an IBM technical sales representative (me).

-## Step 2 - VM Requirements
+## Step 2 - VM Requirements.
-Able into your VM with a user that has root access.
+Able to SSH into your VM with a user that has root access.

 Your VM needs to be accessible on the network via IP or FQDN.